logorn/domnikl.github.io/_posts/2016-02-17-eex-templating-for-elixir.md

 layout: post
 title: "EEx - Templating for Elixir"
 ---
 I am digging deeper and deeper into Elixir and recently I have been using Phoenix to play around with some web apps.
-Soon I was to deal with EEx, which stands for Evaluated Elixir and is a templating engine for Elixir.
+Soon I was to deal with EEx, which stands for Embedded Elixir and is a templating engine for Elixir.
 It works like Jinja for Python or ERB for Ruby.

 EEx has a wonderful feature that is also used in Phoenix where the template is available as a function in the View module.
 It then gets called with the assigns as a parameter and returns just a binary with the content.